gnss-sdr/geniuss-place/_sp-blocks/02-signal-source.md

 INI file with the same name as the binary file but the extension (so in the example it would be `./output.ini`) and located in the same folder.

-**Note**: The ability to read the Labsat 3 Wideband format is only available from the `next` branch of the upstream repository.
+**Note**: The ability to read the LabSat 3 Wideband format is only available from the `next` branch of the upstream repository.
 This feature will be included in the next stable release.
 {: .notice--warning }